dreuxhebert/DataPrediction/README.md

 DataPredict Web App

-This project is a Flask-based web application that allows users to upload CSV files, analyze the data, and perform various machine learning tasks such as Linear Regression, Logistic Regression,
+This project is a Flask-based web application that allows users to upload CSV files, analyze the data, and perform various machine learning tasks.
-Decision Tree,
-Random Forest,
-Support Vector Machine (SVM),
-K-Means Clustering,
-Neural Network,
-Gradient Boosting,
-XGBoost,
-K-Nearest Neighbors (KNN).
 The app provides an intuitive user interface for file uploads and delivers interactive insights based on the uploaded data.

 CSV File Upload: